-In 2014 the Government announced something called pension freedom.
-It means anyone aged 55 and over can take the whole amount of their pension pot as a lump sum, paying no tax on the first 25% and the rest taxed as if it were a salary at their income tax rate.
+In 2015 the Government announced something called pension freedom.
+It means anyone aged 55 (57 from 2028) and over can take the whole amount of their pension pot as a lump sum, paying no tax on the first 25% and the rest taxed as if it were a salary at their income tax rate.
 This freedom only applies to private pensions where you and/or your employer saved up a pot of cash for retirement.
 Technically these are known as ‘defined contribution‘ or ‘money purchase‘ pensions.

 If you have such a pension (or pensions) there are several different options available to you:

 ● Leave your whole pot untouched – you don’t have to start taking money from your pension pot when you reach your retirement age.
 You can leave your money invested in your pot until you need it.